Francesco Schettino

-Francesco Schettino ([franˈtʃesko sketˈtiːno]; born 14 November 1960) is an Italian former shipmaster who commanded the cruise ship Costa Concordia when it struck an underwater rock and capsized with the deaths of 32 passengers and crew off the Italian island of Giglio on 13 January 2012.
+Francesco Schettino ([franˈtʃesko sketˈtiːno]; born 14 November 1960) is an Italian former shipmaster who commanded the cruise ship Costa Concordia when the ship struck an underwater rock and capsized off the Italian island of Giglio on 13 January 2012.
+Thirty-two passengers and crew died.
 In 2015, he was sentenced to sixteen years in prison for his role in the incident.
 He began serving his sentence in 2017 after exhausting his appeals.

-Early life and education
+Early life

 Francesco Schettino was born in Castellammare di Stabia into a seafaring family based in Meta, Campania.
 He attended the nautical institute Nino Bixio in Piano di Sorrento, then worked for the ferry company Tirrenia.

 Career

 On 16 April 2002, aged 41, Schettino was hired by Costa Crociere, a subsidiary of Carnival Corporation.
-Starting as 1st deck Off. after two months he moved up to become Staff Captain on the role of second-in-command.
-In 2006, Schettino was promoted to Master receiving the honour to command the newly launched Costa Concordia.
+Starting as an official in charge of security he moved up to become second-in-command.
+In 2006 Schettino was promoted to captain and given command of the newly launched Costa Concordia.

+In November 2008, when he was captain of Costa Concordia, the ship suffered damage to her bow when high winds over the Sicilian city of Palermo pushed the ship against the dock.
+There were no injuries and repairs started soon after.

-In 2010, as Master of the Costa Atlantica, he allegedly damaged another Carnival Corporation ship while entering the port of Warnemünde, Germany, at too high a speed.
+According to Schettino's employer, in 2010, as master of Costa Atlantica, he damaged another Carnival Corporation ship, AIDAblu, while entering the port of Warnemünde, Germany, at too high a speed.
 AIDA Cruises later denied that the incident caused damage.

-In 2014, two years after the Costa Concordia disaster, as invited by a university in Rome, he held a panic management seminar.
+In 2014, two years after the Costa Concordia disaster, upon invitation by a university in Rome, he held a panic management seminar with subsequent strong controversies.